-The following criteria apply to House (attached) proposals
+The following criteria apply to House (attached) proposals.

-- Planning Context In accordance with the provisions of the Greater Flagstone Urban Development Area Development Scheme (October 2011) (Development Scheme), building work and operational work are exempt development where in accordance with, or associated with, this Plan of Development (PoD). - All relevant provisions of this PoD must be satisfied prior to the issuance of a Building Approval - The provisions of the Development Scheme will apply where development does not comply with all provisions of the Plan of Development. - The Development Scheme definitions prevail over all other planning instruments to the extent of any inconsistency.
+- In accordance with the provisions of the Greater Flagstone Urban Development Area Development Scheme (October 2011) (Development Scheme), building work and operational work are exempt development where in accordance with, or associated with, this Plan of Development (PoD). - All relevant provisions of this PoD must be satisfied prior to the issuance of a Building Approval. - The provisions of the Development Scheme will apply where development does not comply with all provisions of the Plan of Development. - The Development Scheme definitions prevail over all other planning instruments to the extent of any inconsistency.

-All development is to be undertaken in accordance with the Development Approval.

-- 2 Nominated building location envelopes may be constrained by future easements and/or servic 3 - and/or services.
-Where allotments are so marked on Area 1: Plan of Development Envelope Plans, residential buildings must be designed and constructed to comply with AS8671-1989 Accusitics Road Traffic Noise Intrusion Building, Sitting and Construction (floor-plan specific accusitic design) or as per acceptable forms of construction from CDC MP4.4 Buildings in a Transport Noise Corridor.
+- All development is to be undertaken in accordance with the Development Approval. - Nominated building location envelopes may be constrained 2. by future easements and/or services - Where allotments are so marked on ROL 1: Plan of Development Envelope Plans, residential buildings must be designed and constructed to comply with 3 AS3671-1989 Acoustics - Road Traffic Noise Intrusion - Building, Siting and Construction (floor-plan specific acoustic design) or as per acceptable forms of construction from QDC MP4.4 - Buildings in a Transport Noise Corridor.
 Refer to the approved Noise Impact Assessment for further information.

-- Setbacks are as per Table 5: Plan of Development Table House (Attached) (Table 5), unless specified otherwise on this sheet. - The permitted location of built to boundary walls are indicated on the Area 1: Plan of Development Envelope Plans. - Where built to boundary walls are not adopted, side setbacks shall be in accordance with the Non-Built to Boundary Wall setbacks nominated in Table 5.
-6 - accordance with the Non-Built to Boundary wail setbacks homin Length of Built to Boundary walls shall be no more than: a 80% for a house on a lot width of 7.5m or less b.
-75% for a house on a lot width of 7.5m 9.9m c.
-70% for a house on a lot width of 10m 12.49m d.
-65% for a house on a lot width of 125m 14.9m f.
-55% for a house on a lot width of 120m or greater All boundary setbacks are measured to the wall of the structure.
-8 - The dwelling and associated projections (gutters etc.) must be located wholly within the subject lot, unless encroachment rights are secured by way of easement (or other suitable mechanism).
-9 - easement (of other solutable mechanism).
-Other than built to boundary walls, the outside face of the fascia, or the roof structure where there is no fascia, or attached sunhoods or the like (not including retractable blinds, fixed screens, rainwater fittings, or ornamental attachments) of a building is permitted to extend 600mm within the prescreated setback, however cannot encroach closer than 450mm from the boundary. - For corner lots (excluding a corner intersecting with a laneway), no building o Structure over 2m high is built within a 6m x 6m truncation at the corner of two road frontages (refer Table 5). - The primary street frontage elevation is to be articulated to reduce the mass of the building by one or more of the following: 12. - Windows recessed into the façade Balconies, porches or verandahs Window hoods
+- Setbacks are as per Table 5: Plan of Development Table House (Attached) (Table 5), unless specified otherwise on this sheet. - The permitted location of built to boundary walls are indicated 5 on the ROL 1: Plan of Development - Envelope Plans. - Where built to boundary walls are not adopted, side setbacks shall be in 6. accordance with the Non-Built to Boundary Wall setbacks nominated in Table 5. - Length of Built to Boundary walls shall be no more than: - 80% for a house on a lot width of 7.5m or less - 75% for a house on a lot width of 7.5m 9.9m b. - 70% for a house on a lot width of 10m 12.49m 65% for a house on a lot width of 12.5m 14.9m - d - 60% for a house on a lot width of 15m 19.9m 55% for a house on a lot width of 20m or greater - All boundary setbacks are measured to the wall of the structure. - 8.
+The dwelling and associated projections (gutters etc.) must be located wholly within the subject lot, unless encroachment rights are secured by way of easement (or other suitable mechanism).
+9 - Other than built to boundary walls, the outside face of the fascia, or the roof structure where there is no fascia, or attached sunhoods or the like (not including retractable blinds, fixed screens, rainwater fittings, or ornamental attachments) of a building is permitted to extend 600mm within the prescribed setback, however cannot encroach closer than 450mm from the boundary. - 11.
+For corner lots (excluding a corner intersecting with a laneway), no building or structure over 2m high is built within a 6m x 6m truncation at the corner of two road frontages (refer Table 5) - The primary street frontage elevation is to be articulated to reduce the mass of the building by one or more of the following: a.
+Windows recessed into the façade - b Balconies, porches or verandahs - Window hoods С

-(PRIMARY REFERENCE FOR ALLO DEVELOPMENT - ENVELOPE PLAN FRONT SETBACKS PRIMARY FRONTAGE
+DEVELOPMENT - ENVELOPE PLANS) FRONT SETBACKS PRIMARY FRONTAGE